mgsx-dev/gdx-gltf/DOC.md

 ### Shadows

-TODO explain provided shadow light, only dirs, how to enable, etc...
+TODO explain provided shadow light, only one dir light, how to enable, etc...

 ### directional lights intensity